ZeroMeltdown/ISX-2250-Africa-Delete/README.md

   the Horsepower settings to protect the engine and keep oxygen levels without egr in check.
 Uploading the file from the engine and altering the position limiting tables is the easiest solution to this if adjustment is necessary.
-The position limiting is handles by the 'Turbo Air Handler Ratio' (TAHR) logic.
+The position limiting is in the 'Turbo Air Handler Ratio' (TAHR) logic.
 These tables can be edited to adjust the turbocharger positioning...